AlexanderMorozovDesign/Linear_Cutting/README.md

 https://en.wikipedia.org/wiki/Cutting_stock_problem

-The program is not perfect does not give a completely rational waste of material, and use it at your own peril and risk
+The program is not perfect, it gives not quite rational waste of material, and use it at your own peril and risk

 Regards, Alexander Morozov